ChristopherRabotin/GMAT/application/README.txt

 WINDOWS

 On Windows, click Start, and then point to All Programs.
-Point to GMAT, GMAT R2016a, and then click GMAT R2016a.
+Point to GMAT, GMAT R2017a, and then click GMAT R2017a.
 If you are using the zip-file bundle, double-click the bin\GMAT.exe application.

 LINUX

 On Linux, open a terminal window and change directories to the GMAT bin folder.
 The GMAT command line program is executed by running the GmatConsole application in that folder:

    ./GmatConsole

-The Beta GUI can be run using the same terminal window by running Gmat_Beta:
+The Beta GUI can be run using the same terminal window by running

-   ./Gmat_Beta
+Gmat_Beta:

+   ./GMAT_Beta

 Linux users can create a launcher for either the command line application or the GUI application by following the instructions for that process for their Linux distribution.

 MATLAB interface note for Linux users:

-If the Matlab interface does not work with the GmatConsole command line application (or the Gmat_Beta GUI), you may need to set the library load path to include the path to your installed Matlab libraries.
+If the Matlab interface does not work with the GmatConsole command line application (or the GMAT_Beta GUI), you may need to set the library load path to include the path to your installed Matlab libraries.
 For example, if MATLAB is installed in the /usr/local/MATLAB/R2016b folder and the GMAT console application is not loading the MATLAB plugin, you may need to